Advanced Vision Transformers and Open-Set Learning for Robust Mosquito Classification: A Novel Approach to Entomological Studies: Related work

 Siddiqui and Kayte~\cite{siddiqui2023transfer} applied various deep learning frameworks for mosquito classification.
 They collected a dataset of six species of mosquitoes from website search engines employing web-scrapping techniques.
+After augmentation, the dataset contained a total of 5400 images.
 The applied custom CNN and VGG16 models attained the maximum accuracies of 97.17$\%$ and 85.75$\%$, respectively.
 A comparative analysis of conventional and deep learning techniques for mosquito species categorization was investigated by Okayasu et al.~\cite{okayasu2019vision}.
-The authors employed 14400 images from a public repository and three types of mosquito classes.
+The authors employed 7200 images clicked through camera and three types of mosquito classes.
 The conventional SIFT method achieved the highest accuracy of 0.824.
 In contrast, the ResNet deep learning method had the highest of 0.955, demonstrating the effectiveness of deep classification in the categorization of mosquito species.

 Lee et al.~\cite{lee2023deep} investigated deep learning-integrated picture categorization for principal mosquito species in Korea.
-They used a dataset of 12 classes and eleven mosquito species comprising 7096 images.
+They used a dataset of 12 classes and eleven mosquito species comprising 7096 images after augmentation.
 The Swin transformer hybrid model offered the best performance with an F1 score of 0.971 and 96.5$\%$ precision.
 Zhao et al.~\cite{zhao2022swin} initiated mosquito species identification utilizing various deep learning techniques.
-The dataset consists of seven genera and 17 species, with a total of 9900 mosquito images.
+The dataset consists of seven genera and 17 species, with a total of 9900 mosquito images after augmentation.
 The Swin transformer model accomplished the maximum accuracy, which is $96.3\%$.
 YOLOv5 and DETR gave good competition to Swin transformers with an accuracy of $94.3\%$ and $93.3\%$, respectively.

 Omucheni et al.~\cite{omucheni2023rapid} used the Raman spectroscopy method and deep learning classification approaches to identify mosquito species.
 The authors used 397 mosquito images, including Anopheles gambiae and Anopheles arabiensis.
 The SVM model with a quadratic kernel performed best with 93$\%$ accuracy and 0.90 sensitivity.
 Rony et al.~\cite{rony2023mosquito} investigated the identification of mosquito species by combining CNN and SVM with the help of a wingbeat frequency audio dataset.
 The applied models were trained using a large variety of data because of the acoustic sensitivity and the reliance of mosquito wing flapping on the weather and surroundings.
 Finally, the combined SVM and CNN model acquired 99.46$\%$ accuracy and 0.99 F1 score.